Meghan Markle All Smiles in London Amid Continued Family Turmoil

 Meghan Markle is focusing on the positive.

-A day after her father, Thomas Markle, appeared via satellite on ITV's Good Morning Britain and made a public plea to end their estrangement—followed by half-sister, Samantha Markle, slamming her on Twitter all afternoon—the 37-year-old Duchess of Sussex stepped out in West London this morning looking festive in a Brock Collection dress and Soia & Kyo's Adelaida coat.
+A day after her father, Thomas Markle, appeared via satellite on ITV's Good Morning Britain and made a public plea to end their estrangement—followed by half-sister, Samantha Markle, slamming her on Twitter all afternoon—the 37-year-old Duchess of Sussex stepped out in West London Tuesday morning looking festive in a Brock Collection dress and a wool Soia & Kyo coat.

 Putting on a happy face, the pregnant duchess was all smiles when she arrived at the Royal Variety Charity's residential nursing and care home at Brinsworth House.
 After a private briefing, Meghan met four residents in the dining room.
 A former actress herself, Meghan spoke to Mona Hammond, who, in the 1990s, played Blossom Jackson in the soap EastEnders.